Pagure/pagure/doc/Install.rst

 * Give apache permission to read the repositories owned by the ``git`` user.

-The web application run under the ``git`` user name, the same username as your gitolite user, but apache itself runs under the ``apache`` (or ``httpd2``) user.
-So apache by default, apache will not be allowed to read git repositories created and managed by gitolite.
+For the sake of this document, we assume that the web application runs under the ``git`` user, the same user as your gitolite user, but apache itself runs under the ``httpd`` (or ``apache2``) user.
+So by default, apache will not be allowed to read git repositories created and managed by gitolite.

-To give apache this permission (required to make git clone via http work), we use facl
+To give apache this permission (required to make git clone via http work), we use file access control lists (aka FACL):
 ::
     setfacl -m user:apache:rx --default
     setfacl -Rdm user:apache:rx /srv/git